Death and state funeral of Elizabeth II: Kenya

-Former staff returned to the Treetops Hotel near Nyeri, Kenya, the building where Elizabeth learned about the death of her father and her accession to the throne to light candles and lay out a condolence book.
+Former staff returned to the Treetops Hotel near Nyeri, Kenya, the building where Elizabeth learned about the death of her father and her accession to the throne, to light candles and lay out a condolence book.

 Malta

 Flowers and wreaths were laid by the Maltese people outside Villa Guardamangia in Pietà, where as a princess, the Queen lived with Prince Philip between 1949 and 1951, while Philip was stationed in Malta as a serving Royal Navy officer.

 In the days leading up to the funeral, an online petition calling for a statue to be created in the Queen's honor garnered some 1,400 signatures.

-The day of the state funeral was observed as a national day of mourning, with national flags across the country flown at half-mast.
+The day of the state funeral was observed as a national day of mourning, with national flags across the country flown at half-staff.
 At 11:45 am local time, a 21-gun salute was fired across the Grand Harbour by gunners of the Armed Forces of Malta on behalf of the Office of the Prime Minister, to mark the death of the Queen.
 The timing of the gun salute coincided with the departure of the Queen's coffin from Westminster Hall in London.

 At The Phoenicia hotel, where the Queen danced in balls during her time in Malta, people gathered in the Club Bar to watch the funeral service.